Library and Technology Information

 - 900 History & geography

 Fiction is shelved or arranged alphabetically by author's last name-only the first three letters.
 For example at the beginning of the fiction section books by Douglas Adams have the call numbers FIC Ada.
 In the middle of the fiction section books by Walter Dean Meyers have the call numbers FIC Mey.
 At the end of the fiction section books by Markus Zusak have the call numbers FIC Zus.

 Online Resources and Databases and Technology Information

 Student usernames: Usernames begin with 2 random numbers then some form of first initials and last name.
-If you forget your permanent username ask Mo in the library, or Kirstin near the gym.
+If you forget your permanent username ask in the library for help.
 Beginning in the 2016-17 school year a student keeps the same username as long as they are a student in the Cedar Rapids Schools.

 Student passwords: Passwords have to be 8 digits and use 3 of these four things: